 Authentication

-You have two options for accessing our API.
+You have two options for authenticating with the awork API.

-- A fixed token generated in the UI, which is permanently valid but is not user-specific.
+- An API Key generated in the awork UI, which is permanently valid but is not user-specific, which means it grants admin-level access.
 This makes sense for background synchronization applications.
-You can find more details here.

 - An OAuth 2 flow that allows users to sign in with their own account.
-This generates a user-specific token which respects all permissions.
+This generates a user-specific API Token which respects all user roles and permissions.

 The client secret is only shown while creating the client application!
 It can be regenerated, but all clients will then lose access.